-You can basically find everything you need to be healthy at your local supermarket.
-All supermarkets have a range of fruits, vegetables, non-dairy milks, beans, lentils, chick peas, nuts, tofu, bread, rice, pasta… For more luxury products, see the health food section for products such as vegan chocolates and chips, see the chilled section with the tofu for mock meats and dairy substitutes, and there are also vegan options in the frozen section you can usually find mock meats and more processed foods.
+All major supermarkets stock a vast range of vegan products these days even in regional WA.
+All supermarkets have a range of fruits, vegetables, non-dairy milks, beans, lentils, nuts, tofu, bread, rice, pasta… For more luxury products, see the health food section for products such as vegan chocolates and chips.
+The chilled section offers a section of mock meats and dairy substitutes, as well as tofu, tempeh and fermented foods.
+In the frozen section you can usually find mock meats and more processed foods.
 Even if you are time-poor you can find excellent pre-made meals and quick pantry options.

-It is also great to visit other shops for more “specialty” vegan products.
+Visit your local specialty stores for more unique vegan products and wider product ranges.
 Health food shops and specialist organic stores will often stock a range of vegan food products, as well as vegan household products.
 We are lucky to have an excellent 100% vegan grocery store in Subiaco – La Vida Vegan!
 When you are not shopping at such cruelty-free shops, read the label carefully for animal products.
 You will soon learn the names of the different animal ingredients and what is vegan and what is not.
 It will get easier and easier as time goes on, and is likely to become second nature to you in not too long.

 ‘This product may contain traces of…’